CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-events.md

 # Retrieve events

 Everything that passes through SMTPeter gets logged: deliveries, bounces, clicks, opens - all these events are written to log files.
-These log files are accessible through the [REST API](rest-logfiles).
-Yet, if you are only interested in particular events that fulfill a certain requirement you can use the events rest call.
+These logfiles are accessible through the [REST API](rest-logfiles).
+However, if you are only interested in particular events that fulfill a certain requirement you can use the events rest call.
 All calls that are supported are: